 The answer to the fat question is simple.
 Horses make the fats they need to live on if they are fed the foods their bodies can convert into these fats.
 There is no need to add fats and oils to their diet.
-The only reason fats and oils are added is because the horses of today are not fed the correct food.
-They are fed incorrect foods (grains) inappropriately (year round) plus supplements (more than are needed) to compensate for this bad food plus many of them are also on medication.
+The only reason fats and oils are added is that the horses of today are not fed the correct food.
+They are fed incorrect foods (grains) inappropriately (year-round) plus supplements (more than are needed) to compensate for this bad food plus many of them are also on medication.
 All of this kills the normal good gut flora that converts cellulose into short chain fatty acids replacing it with bacteria that have difficulty doing this.
 The microbe switch is made worse by feeding the wrong food made on poor soils and manufactured using practices good for yield but harmful to horses (genetic modification, pesticides and possibly poor storage).

 A Facebook post the other day said that if the horse isn’t fed added oils in the feed then he won’t get any oil at all.
 This person is missing the fact that fat and sugar are both made of Carbon, Hydrogen and Oxygen, just put together differently.
-When there are good gut bacteria, little starch and abundant cellulose, the horse is actually on a high fat diet.
+When there are good gut bacteria, little starch and abundant cellulose, the horse is actually on a high-fat diet.

 What is a fat diet and why is it important to your horses?

 As it turns out, according to an investigation by National Public Radio, the sugar industry mounted a marketing campaign in 1965 to discredit fat as a source of nutrition for humans.
 From this came the low-fat and no-fat diet craze.
 The sugary treats that replaced fat required changes in how foods were made, packaged and stored.
-This led to the use of trans-fats that were soon discovered to be highly inflammatory and bad for humans.
+This led to the use of trans-fats which were soon discovered to be highly inflammatory and bad for humans.
 This enforced the idea that fats were bad to eat allowing sugars to continue to dominate our nutrition until they too were looked at as the cause of all things bad including heart attacks, diabetes and obesity.
 This led to the high protein, high fat, prehistoric diets all demonized by the experts.
 An abundance of fad diets and the proliferation of exercise gyms followed.
-In the confusion the level headed mantra of “all things in moderation” was an attempt to quell the insanity and confusion.
+In the confusion, the level-headed mantra of “all things in moderation” was an attempt to quell the insanity and confusion.
 In essence, humans no longer knew how to feed themselves due to misinformation and the development of fast food establishments, efficient food distribution and delivery systems (grocery stores) and the over-abundance of restaurants in every nook and cranny of America.

 Humans started to micromanage their nutrition.
 In the area of fats there became a call for the supplementation of the essential fatty acids in human diets.
-With this the popularity of taking fish oil supplements occurred.
-This oil contained Omega 3 and Omega 6 oils along with very long named fatty acids simply called ALA, LA, EPA, DHA and GLA.
+With this, the popularity of taking fish oil supplements occurred.
+This oil contained Omega 3 and Omega 6 oils along with very long-named fatty acids simply called ALA, LA, EPA, DHA and GLA.
 Where did the midwest farmer 50 years ago get his fish oil?

 Would any of you relate the word fat with the word acid – as in fatty acid?
 This is one reason organic chemistry is used to weed out medical and veterinary students and it almost caused me to quit.
-We are owners and care givers for horses, not organic chemists.
+We are owners and caregivers for horses, not organic chemists.
 Is it any wonder that when we look at the back of a bag of horse food or supplement we scratch our heads?
 We base our selection on maybe one word seen on the bag that stimulates a memory of something we heard or read such as “Omega 3.”
 We remember that it is good for humans so it must be good for our horses.

-Maybe we see a bag with the words “High fat formula for a winning shine” and your horse’s hair coat looks like crap.
+Maybe we see a bag with the words “High-fat formula for a winning shine” and your horse’s haircoat looks like crap.
 “It probably won’t hurt,” you say.
 “And besides they wouldn’t sell it if it was bad for horses, right?”
 But is it a fat deficiency that needs supplementation?
 Could it be a fatty acid deficiency due to the food we are feeding our horses where they can no longer make it themselves?
 In other words, the cause of fat and energy deficiency in our horses is caused by the food we feed them and adding more fat is not the solution.

 In my quest to simplify things and present nutrition in an understandable way for YOUR horses, I just ask two questions.
 The first is, “Is what you are feeding now working for your horses?”
 To answer this question we need to look at the behavior as well as the physical data.
 General findings such as happiness and good riding behavior are valid observations.
 Top line, skin and hoof condition and fecal consistency are good indicators of gut health.
 Seemingly unrelated things such as high cortisol, fat pads, colic, ability to sweat and all lamenesses need to be looked at in determining the overall question of “Is what I am feeding now working for my horses?”